 “Well I don’t have enough money to get all the things a little baby needs.”
-Barnaby thought of all Victoria didn’t have and how he would easily be able to afford another child if his families’ demands were no greater than this small child’s.
+Levi thought of all Victoria didn’t have and how he could easily afford a child if his families’ demands were no greater than Victoria’s.
 She wore the same dress over and over and yet he and his wife had numerous outfits so they could wear something different every day of the week.
-Victoria’s greatest treasure was three flowers which one could pick for free.
+Victoria held her greatest treasure, three flowers she had picked for free.
 What treasures did he and his family seek: a larger house, a better car, a bigger tv?
 All those things cost thousands and in the end they would hold them no dearer than Victoria held her free flowers.

 “When my dad left, my mom and I didn’t have much money either.
 She wanted to buy me new shoes but couldn’t.”

-Barnaby looked at her bare, dirty feet sympathetically as she walked through the pine straw and prickly holly leaves and gave thanks to his good fortune.
+Levi eyed her bare, dirty feet as she walked through the pine straw and prickly holly leaves and gave thanks for his good fortune.
 His family had a house, heat, food, clothing, electricity; all the essential necessities this girl could not dream of having and yet he worried constantly because he could not provide all the extras.
-He consistently compared himself with those around him, those who had obtained or achieved more in life than he, and because he did this, he felt inadequate.
+He consistently compared himself with those around him, those who had obtained or achieved more in life than he, and because he did this, a sense of inadequacy poisoned him.
 If he focused more on what he already had, he might feel more fulfilled.

 She didn’t reply.
 She pointed straight ahead.

-“Hello,” the young man answered.
+“Hello,” the man answered.
 Acne spotted his cheeks and a soft stubble grew from his chin.
-Barnaby guessed he probably wasn’t more than twenty.
 He wore denim pants and a checkered, collared shirt which hung un-tucked over his waist.
-He wore a look of concern.
+His eyes darted between Levi and Victoria.

-“I’m his daughter,” Victoria said proudly keeping up with the charade that Barnaby had started earlier when he told Tom Pipken Victoria was his child.
+“I’m his daughter,” Victoria said proudly, maintaining the charade started earlier with Tom Pipken.

-“Yes,” Barnaby agreed with a laugh as he set her down.
+“Yes,” Levi agreed with a laugh as he set her down.
 “Your dog is nice?”
-Barnaby asked.
+Levi asked.